sexyboys/InflexibleBundle/README.md

 License
 -------

-`Inflexible` is licensed under the WTFPL License - see the LICENSE file for details
+`InflexibleBundle` is licensed under the WTFPL License - see the LICENSE file for details